 How to Apply to Year 9

-The first step in applying to Sevenoaks School is to complete the online application form.
+The first step in applying to Sevenoaks School is to complete the online application form below and pay the registration fee.
 The registration fee which is non-refundable covers the cost of processing the application and the entrance tests.
 The fee is £100 for day applicants and £200 for boarding applicants.

 Before you make an application, please check here that your child's age is correct for the Year of Entry.